FREE PRINTABLE: LOW CARB & KETO FOOD LISTGET IT NOW

 Click on the times in the instructions below to start a kitchen timer while you cook.

-In a medium bowl, whisk together the coconut aminos, vinegar, and sesame oil.
+In a medium bowl, whisk together the coconut aminos, lime juice, and sesame oil.
 Add the tuna and toss to coat.
 Cover and refrigerate while you prepare the other ingredients, or up to 2 hours.

 Make the spicy mayo sauce according to the instructions here.
 Transfer to a small squeeze bottle, or if you don’t have one, use a small zip lock bag with the corner snipped.